Computer and Internet Use Policy

 Copying not specifically allowed by the law, fair use, license agreement, or the permission of the copyright holder is prohibited.

-It is the responsibility of the faculty to acquire copyright permission when required.
+It is the responsibility of the user to acquire copyright permission when required.

 Library personnel adhere to college policy and to federal laws relating to the fair use and reproduction of copyrighted materials.